 If you want more info on vernal pools in general, there is a TON of information on the internet, but you can try the Vernal Pool Association as a start.
 Mass Audubon also has a lot of info, including the sounds of wood frogs chorusing (quacking!).
 MACC also has this Vernal Pool slide show that is very good.

-Once our work is done and I have your counts, I will be reporting them all togther to sites such as this.
+Once our spring time work is done and I have your counts, I will be reporting them all togther to sites such as this.